 The energy of the mind inside the heart

 The Ancient Church taught that knowledge of God comes only through the noetic science of the heart.
-From the standpoint of Orthodox theology, the mind and logic are not the same thing, since logic functions within the brain, while the mind functions within the heart.
+Mind and logic are not the same thing, since logic functions within the brain, while the mind functions within the heart.
 Thus, the noetic faculty of the heart is the energy of the mind inside the heart.
-This important distinction results in the Eastern Church seeing herself not as a religious institution, but rather a hospital of the soul, wherein one comes for therapeutic procedures that restore the health of the soul, and allow for the ultimate goal of union with God (theosis).
-For those who wish further understanding of these ancient Christian teaching, the writings of my favorite modern theologian, Metropolitan Hierotheos of Nafpaktos, are a worthy read.
+This means that the Church sees herself not as a religious institution, but rather a hospital of the soul, wherein one comes for therapeutic procedures that restore the health of the soul, and allow for the ultimate goal of union with God (theosis).

-Our mishandling of the memory of God that led to the fall, is now corrected and reactivated through the healing of the “nous” (the eye of the soul), and that memory is restored.
+It was humankind’s mishandling of the memory of God that led to the fall, and the cure comes through the reactivation of the eye of the soul (the nous).
 This memory is not the reclamation of something of an historical nature, but rather the opening up of a knowledge that has always been there.
-This healing is not of a juridical nature whereby an angry God has decided to overlook the evil and fallen nature of our souls by the bloodletting of His Son, but by the cleansing of the nous that has been darkened, restoring us to health and wholeness.
-The memory of God is thus restored, and we are again in full communion with the Most High, freed from the permanency of death by the trampling down of the power of death through Christ’s Holy Resurrection.
+This healing is not of a juridical nature whereby an angry God has decided to overlook the evil and fallen nature of our souls by the bloodletting of His Son, but by the cleansing of the nous that has been darkened, thus restoring us to health and wholeness.
+The memory of God is restored, and we are again in full communion with the Most High, freed from the permanency of death by the trampling down of the power of death through Christ’s Holy Resurrection.